RMJ Article: RMA - Where to from here?

-These are the key conclusions reached by Simon Berry, Jen Vella and Helen Andrews in an article that has just been published in the August 2017 Resource Management Journal entitled “Addressing the Shortcomings of the RMA and RMA Processes – Where to from here?”.
+These are the key conclusions reached in the article that has just been published in the August 2017 Resource Management Journal entitled “Addressing the Shortcomings of the RMA and RMA Processes – Where to from here?”.
 The article is the third and final of three related articles ("The Death of the RMA by a Thousand Cuts - The next two incisions" and "The Final Straw for the RMA?
 Some shortcomings of the Resource Legislation Amendment Bill 2015") in relation to the RMA and RMA reform over the last two years.

 The Berry Simons article considers the shortcomings of the RMA and planning processes and “where to from here?” in light of the analysis in high-level reviews by the Productivity Commission, Local Government New Zealand and the Environmental Defence Society (for Infrastructure NZ, the Employers and Manufacturers Federation and the Property Council of New Zealand).
 All three reports identify significant shortcomings in both the Act and the planning system and make recommendations for reform.